njvrzm/resume/readme.md

 * Tested and completely revised the Docker installation documentation for all eight language agents.

-* Led engineering analysis and acceptance testing on an ad-hoc team rebuilding the new-user experience for [New Relic One](https://newrelic.com/platform).
+* Led engineering analysis and acceptance testing on a tiger team rebuilding the new-user experience for [New Relic One](https://newrelic.com/platform).

 * Added configuration file linting support to [New Relic Diagnostics](https://github.com/newrelic/newrelic-diagnostics-cli), the support organization's customer-facing diagnostics suite.